 At the NSN conference, she presented a Circle of Excellence award to Brenda Wong Aoki, and gave the closing keynote entitled “Walking Through Fire to Get to the Light: The Dramaturgy of Diversity.”

-This fall she is teaching a class on “Communication and American Classroom Culture” for international teaching assistants at the University of Missouri.
+This fall she taught a class on “Communication and American Classroom Culture” for international teaching assistants at the University of Missouri.
 In the class, she is using storytelling and theatre techniques to enhance her students’ spoken word fluency and pedagogy.

-In October, she will be the featured presenter for Sierra Story Winds: the Sierra Regional Storytellers Retreat in historic Murphys, CA.
+In October 2014, she was the featured presenter for Sierra Story Winds: the Sierra Regional Storytellers Retreat in historic Murphys, CA.

-And she will participate in a panel entitled “Storytelling at the Crossroads of Community and Commodity” at the American Folklore Society annual meeting in Santa Fe, NM in November.
+And she participated in a panel entitled “Storytelling at the Crossroads of Community and Commodity” at the American Folklore Society annual meeting in Santa Fe, NM in November.

-Storyteller Milbre Burch is directing Deborah Brevoort’s play, The Women of Lockerbie, for the Columbia Entertainment Company (CEC).
-The show runs January 17-20 and 24-27 at the theatre located at 1800 Nelwood Drive in Columbia.
-Tickets are available online or by calling the box office at (573) 474-3699.
-The CEC production is a timely one, as 2013 marks the 25th anniversary of the bombing of Pan Am 103 over Lockerbie Scotland on December 21, 1988.
+That same month Milbre Burch directed Deborah Brevoort’s play, The Women of Lockerbie, for the Columbia Entertainment Company (CEC).
+The show ran January 17-20 and 24-27, 2013 at the theatre located at 1800 Nelwood Drive in Columbia.
+The CEC production was a timely one, as 2013 marked the 25th anniversary of the bombing of Pan Am 103 over Lockerbie Scotland on December 21, 1988.

-Outreach activities related to the play will include post-show talkbacks with the audience throughout the run, and public appearances by special guest, author and activist Helen Engelhardt from January 26-29.
+Outreach activities related to the play included post-show talkbacks with the audience throughout the run, and public appearances by special guest, author and activist Helen Engelhardt from January 26-29.
 Engelhardt is the widow of Anthony Lacey Hawkins, killed in the Pan Am 103 bombing.

 As Kerri Allen wrote in her New York Times review of the play, The Women of Lockerbie is an exploration of “the many pathways of grief — from a patrician American stoicism to a mad Medea-like pathos to a spiritual Celtic worldview.”
 Structured like a Greek tragedy, The Women of Lockerbie is a fictionalized treatment of the real-life Lockerbie Laundry Project: following the terrorist bombing that downed Pam Am 103 — killing all 259 people aboard and 11 people on the ground — the women of Lockerbie washed, dried and ironed all 11,000 items of clothing found in the crash.
 The clothing was then returned to victims’ families who wanted them.